Rohit8y/MocoFSD/README.md

-# MocoFSD
-PyTorch implementation of Momentum contrast in Frequency &amp; Spatial Domain
+# MocoFSD : Momentum contrast in Frequency &amp; Spatial Domain

 Since the inception of GPU, deep learning is widely used for many computer vision tasks, but most of these supervised and self-supervised methods use spatial information of the image to learn features.
 The spatial domain, gives information about the